That Thing Where You Feel Forced To Choose Either Silver Or Gold For Life

-It was impressed on me at a young age that serious jewelry-wearers either wear gold or silver.
-Being a fan of furry jewelry myself, I had a hard time picking, but it seemed that cool girls wore silver.
+It was impressed on me at a young age that serious jewellery-wearers either wear gold or silver.
+Being a fan of furry jewellery myself, I had a hard time picking, but it seemed that cool girls wore silver.
 So, I had a silver ball-chain choker and a pair of silver smiley-face stud earrings.
-I chose a silver class ring, and when it came time to pick out my very first piece of "real" jewelry when I started college, I picked a silver Elsa Perreti for Tiffany necklace.
+I chose a silver class ring, and when it came time to pick out my very first piece of "real" jewellery when I started college, I picked a silver Elsa Perreti for Tiffany necklace.

 Which, of course, is all so, so stupid, because of course there's no such thing where you have to be a "silver girl" or a "gold girl," and the idea that you have to choose a team is as ludicrous as only eating sausage breakfast sandwiches when you could eat bacon sandwiches, too (or both together in the same sandwich!).
 But Google "are you a gold or a silver person" and you'll get 63,600,000 results trying to parse the personalities of either side.
 And in my job, "mixing metals" somehow always gets parsed as a dangerous style move.